-The two men shot outside a Franklin Street home during an altercation with a Barnesville resident two weeks ago were brothers who reside in Cambridge.
+BARNESVILLE -- The two men shot outside a Franklin Street home during an altercation with a Barnesville resident a week ago were brothers who reside in Cambridge.

 Authorities declined to release the names of the victims prior to press time.

 One of the men reportedly remains hospitalized at a Pittsburgh, Pa., hospital where he was treated for a gunshot wound to the chest.
 His brother, who suffered a gunshot wound to the leg that severed the femoral artery, has since been released from the hospital.